expertiza/expertiza/DEPLOY.md

 3. run `bundle lock --update` after above changes to generate a new Gemfile.lock.</br>
 **ERROR:** `Could not find gem 'ruby (~> 2.3.1.0)' in the local ruby installation.
 The source contains 'ruby' at: 2.6.6.146` error. : Make sure you are on the right `deploy` branch.

+## Capfile

+Add `require 'capistrano/bower'` to Capfile to install all the npm dependencies during deployment.

 ## `/config/deploy.rb`

 1. Change all occurrences of `production` to `staging`.